highcharts/node-export-server/README.md

 ## SSL

-To enable ssl support, add `--sslPath <path to key/crt>` when running the server.
+To enable SSL support, add `--certPath <path to key/crt>` when running the server.
 Note that the certificate files needs to be named as such:

 - `server.crt`
 - `server.key`